Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 For both settings, our proposed transformation relies on the celebrated Blackwell approachability theorem due to \cite{blackwell1956analog}.
 The Blackwell approachability theorem is concerned with a two-player repeated game with a vector payoff, and presents a strategy under which the time-averaged vector payoff approaches some target set $S$ that satisfies certain properties.
 As it is shown in \cite{abernethy2011blackwell}, there is a strong connection between Blackwell approachability and designing vanishing regret learning algorithms.
 In fact, for online linear optimization, they show that any strategy/algorithm for Blackwell approachability can be transformed to a vanishing regret learning algorithm and vice versa.

 \textbf{Online learning algorithms using Blackwell strategies.} In this work, as one of our main contributions, we show that the transformation of Blackwell strategies to online vanishing regret algorithms is also possible for combinatorial non-linear learning settings whose underlying offline problem is NP-hard and admits a robust greedy $\gamma$-approximation algorithm.
-Specifically, we show that if the offline problem is \emph{Blackwell reducible} (see Definitions \ref{def:blackwell-reducible} and \ref{def:bandit-blackwell-reducible}), then we can design a vanishing regret learning algorithm by running a Blackwell algorithm for each stage (subproblem) of the offline greedy algorithm.
+Specifically, we show that if the offline problem is \emph{Blackwell reducible} (see Definitions \ref{def:blackwell-reducible} and \ref{def:bandit-blackwell-reducible}), then we can design an online learning algorithm with vanishing $\gamma$-regret (as in Definition \ref{def:gamma:regret}) by running a Blackwell algorithm for each stage (subproblem) of the offline greedy algorithm.
 In every round, these Blackwell algorithms are run sequentially to build up the learner's action stage by stage.
 This allows the Blackwell algorithms to communicate with each other in a specific pattern dictated by the offline greedy algorithm.
 Thanks to such communication between Blackwell algorithms and the robustness of the offline greedy algorithm to local errors, the resulting online algorithm has a vanishing $\gamma$-regret.
-In fact, for the full information setting, we show that this transformation leads to an algorithm with $O(N \sqrt{T})$ $\gamma$-regret,\footnote{Our regret bounds also depend on the diameter of vector payoff of the Blackwell games and their dimension; see Theorems \ref{thm:full-info-online-meta} and \ref{thm:bandit-blackwell-thm}.} where $N$ is the number of subproblems in the offline algorithm.
+In fact, for the full information setting, we show that this transformation leads to an algorithm with $O(N \sqrt{T})$ $\gamma$-regret, where $N$ is the number of subproblems in the offline algorithm.\footnote{{Our regret bounds also depend on the diameter of vector payoff of the Blackwell games and their dimension; see Theorems \ref{thm:full-info-online-meta} and \ref{thm:bandit-blackwell-thm}.
+Further, in some applications we can show sub-linear dependency of the regret bound on the number of sub problems, which turns out to be crucial for transforming continuous optimization algorithms to their online variants; see Theorems \ref{thm:DR-SM} and \ref{thm:bandit-DR-SM} in Appendix~\ref{subsec:DR-SM}.}}